Knowledge Distillation for Large Language Models

 • DeepSeek-R1-Distill-Llama-8B: 8B parameters, ~70% of R1

-Process: teacher (R1) generates 800K examples with CoT reasoning; student trains on them via standard SFT.
+Process: teacher (R1) generates 800K examples with CoT reasoning.
+Student is trained via standard SFT.
+Result: models that are orders of magnitude cheaper for inference.

 Strategy:

-2. Run through GPT-4o — get teacher responses (distillation dataset)
+2. Ran them through GPT-4o — got teacher responses

-4. Additionally apply DPO with preferred=GPT-4o answers, rejected=Llama baseline
+4. Additionally applied DPO with preferred=GPT-4o responses, rejected=Llama baseline

 Results: